Encyclo - English definitions collated

 W. Black.

-Cockloft Cock"loft` (?; 115) noun [ Prop., a loft where cocks roost.]
+Cockloft (?; 115) noun [ Prop., a loft where cocks roost.]
 An upper loft; a garret; the highest room in a building.
 Dryden.
 Swift.

-Cockmaster Cock"mas`ter noun One who breeds gamecocks.
+Cockmaster noun One who breeds gamecocks.
 L'Estrange.

-Cockmatch Cock"match` noun A cockfight.
+Cockmatch noun A cockfight.

-Cockney Cock"ney (kŏk"nȳ) noun ; plural Cockneys (- nĭz). [ Middle English cocknay , cokenay , a spoiled child, effeminate person, an egg; probably orig. a cock's egg, a small imperfect egg; Middle English cok cock + nay , neye , for ey egg (cf. Newt ), Anglo-Saxon æg .
-See 1st Cock , Egg , noun ] 1.
-An effeminate person; a spoilt child.
-"A young heir or cockney , that is his mother's darling."
-Nash (1592).
+Cockney (kŏk"nȳ) noun ; plural Cockneys (- nĭz). [ Middle English cocknay , cokenay , a spoiled child, effeminate person, an egg; probably orig. a cock's egg, a small imperfect egg; Middle English cok cock + nay , neye , for ey egg (cf. Newt ), Anglo-Saxon æg .
+See 1st Cock , Egg , noun ]

 This great lubber, the world, will prove a cockney .